-- · There is a reasonable basis for each such adjustment; - Adjustments that reduce expenses may not exceed the amount of the related expense historically incurred during the pro forma period presented; - The pro forma financial information includes a statement that, in the opinion of management, it reflects all Management's Adjustments necessary to a fair statement of the pro forma financial information presented; and - When synergies are presented, any related dis-synergies must also be presented. - Additional Form of Presentation requirements include: - The explanatory notes must include disclosure of the basis for and material limitations of each Management's Adjustment, including any material assumptions or uncertainties of such adjustment, an explanation of the method of the calculation of the adjustment, if material, and the estimated period for achieving the synergies and dis-synergies of such adjustment. - Management's Adjustments must be presented in the explanatory notes in the form of reconciliations of pro forma net income from continuing operations attributable to the controlling interest and the related pro forma earnings per share data to such amounts after giving effect to the adjustments. - Management's Adjustments included (or incorporated by reference) should be as of the most recent practicable date prior to the applicable effective date, mail date, qualified date, or filing date. - If Management's Adjustments will change the number of shares or potential common shares, the change must be reflected within Management's Adjustments in accordance with US GAAP or IASB IFRS, as applicable, as if the shares were outstanding as of the beginning of the period presented.
+- There is a reasonable basis for each such adjustment; - Adjustments that reduce expenses may not exceed the amount of the related expense historically incurred during the pro forma period presented; - The pro forma financial information includes a statement that, in the opinion of management, it reflects all Management's Adjustments necessary to a fair statement of the pro forma financial information presented; and - When synergies are presented, any related dis-synergies must also be presented. - Additional Form of Presentation requirements include: - The explanatory notes must include disclosure of the basis for and material limitations of each Management's Adjustment, including any material assumptions or uncertainties of such adjustment, an explanation of the method of the calculation of the adjustment, if material, and the estimated period for achieving the synergies and dis-synergies of such adjustment. - Management's Adjustments must be presented in the explanatory notes in the form of reconciliations of pro forma net income from continuing operations attributable to the controlling interest and the related pro forma earnings per share data to such amounts after giving effect to the adjustments. - Management's Adjustments included (or incorporated by reference) should be as of the most recent practicable date prior to the applicable effective date, mail date, qualified date, or filing date, which may require they be updated if previously provided in a Form 8-K that is incorporated by reference. - If Management's Adjustments will change the number of shares or potential common shares, the change must be reflected within Management's Adjustments in accordance with US GAAP or IASB IFRS, as applicable, as if the shares were outstanding as of the beginning of the period presented.